How to Introduce a Bottle

 Keep trying every day.
 Allow different caregivers to try.
 Keep it calm and never force it.
 If your baby starts to cry or push the bottle away, move on and try again the next day.

-Tip 6: Try different options OR be patient
+Tip 6: Be patient

+If you research how to introduce a bottle, you might see a recommendation to try different bottles.
+Take caution on this one.
 You can try different types of bottles and nipples but this can end up costing you a lot of money.
 If you are consistent with the same bottle, your baby WILL eventually take it.